P-Square: Legacy

 The duo, having debuted in 2003, has made a profound impact on African Popular culture and beyond, with their Music, Visuals, Performances, and tours.
-Forbes included P-Square on its 40 Most Powerful Celebrities in Africa in 2011, acknowledging their commercial dominance.P-Square was awarded the honorary "Artiste of the Decade" at the MTV Africa Music Award 2015, for their cultural impacts in the music industry between 2005 and 2015.New African magazine included P-Square on its 2013 rankings of 100 most influential African, they added, "Psquare have defined and set a benchmark for a new generation of Nigerian and African artists to follow with their energetic and infectious sound…Hit after hit, the twin brothers have become apt at giving audiences songs that cut across age, gender and geographical boundaries" Keisha Gitari on BBC, noted, "As a duo they dominated the Nigerian music scene for years in and were one of the first groups to export Afrobeats to other parts of the continent."P-Square was honored as KORA LEGEND on 17 November 2023.
+Forbes included P-Square on its 40 Most Powerful Celebrities in Africa in 2011, acknowledging their commercial dominance.
+P-Square was awarded the honorary "Artiste of the Decade" at the MTV Africa Music Award 2015, for their cultural impacts in the music industry between 2005 and 2015.New African magazine included P-Square on its 2013 rankings of 100 most influential African, they added, "P-Square have defined and set a benchmark for a new generation of Nigerian and African artists to follow with their energetic and infectious sound…Hit after hit, the twin brothers have become apt at giving audiences songs that cut across age, gender and geographical boundaries" Keisha Gitari on BBC, noted, "As a duo they dominated the Nigerian music scene for years in and were one of the first groups to export Afrobeats to other parts of the continent."P-Square was honored as KORA LEGEND on 17 November 2023.
 They noted, "From their captivating debut to their energetic stage performances, P-Square has captured the hearts of millions of fans worldwide.
 Their catchy melodies, unrivalled creativity and dedication to the art of music have elevated them to the status of true industry legends."

 Commercial influence

-Referred to as the "Best African Group" by Forbes Africa and various media outlets, P-Square has sold over 40M albums records as of 2011.
+Referred to as the "Best African Group" by Forbes Africa and various media outlets, P-Square has sold over 40 million albums records as of 2011.
 They remained one of the best selling African acts of all time in the CD era.
 CNN reporter, Christian Purefoy, in his 2009 documentary on Nigeria Music, revealed how P-Square sold millions of album copies in a week.
 From the "Get squared" Album, Psquare would go on to have a trifecta projects with "Gameover" and "Danger."
 Their commercial power is evenly distributed across CD albums sales and digital streaming sales.

 Visual album

-In a culture of consumption of art and entertainment, music can often be forgotten or lost in a sea of content.
-The rise of Psquare's Visual Albums in mid 2000s cemented the status of Albums and music videos as an ‘Art.’

-With the video albums of "Get squared" and " Gameover", they have been referred to as the primary innovators of Nigeria's modern music videos.
+P-Square's Visual Albums in mid 2000s are cited as 'cementing' the status of albums and music videos as an ‘Art.’
+With the video albums of "Get Squared" and " Game Over", they have been referred to as the primary innovators of Nigeria's modern music videos.
 Their music videos were regularly featured on MTV Base, a music channel that catered to audiences across Africa and Europe.

 Musical diversity

-P-Square's ability to fuse different genres of music in a way that is both innovative and accessible is unparalleled.

 P-Square has ventured into diverse genres like R&B, Pop, EDM, Reggaeton, Dance pop, Reggae, Disco, Rock, Gospel pop, Bongo Flava and Soukous.

-Their albums and collaborations are the attestation to their artistic reinvention.